SalesforceDevelopersJapan/lightning-app-builder-tutorial/setup-environment.md

 ##Step 4: Create Sample Contacts with Locations
 We are going to create new contacts in our Salesforce environment and populate information into the geolocation field included in the package we just installed.
-This will allow our component to map the location of the contacts in our final Lightning App .
+This will allow our component to map the location of the contacts in our final Lightning App.

-1. First, open a new tab to wwww.google.com and look up the Latitude and Longitude of the city you are currently in.
+1. First, open a new tab to www.google.com and look up the Latitude and Longitude of the city you are currently in.
 Most major cities will automatically show the coordinates in the front page of your google search.
 ![](images/latlong.png)
 2. In your Salesforce tab, navigate to the **Home** tab.
 3. In the left navigation of your salesforce home screen, select the drop down for **Create New Contact**